Most recent comment: 19/11/2019

 The game also gets updated regularly, so always come back and check for more updates.
 (If you've played AEWVS before, but at a much older version, try to see everything in a new light with a fresh perspective.
 A lot of things that may not have made any sense in an old version will work or make sense in a new one.)
 Yes, the development is slowing down, but we really are trying to encourage him to keep building on the levels.
 It might have even come to a halt had I not suggested making a Discord server to bring the community's remnants back together, so you should probably join that.
 Be careful though, because since it's a realtime general community chat room with new posts on the regular, people have started to become a lot more open and be weirdos.
 (I said that before by the way, but I said something else "deterring.")
 Basically, be ready for literally anything, OK?

 That's all you need to know!
 If you haven't noticed yet, they also have a Christmas Curse DLC, so go check that out.
 Also if you've seen the wiki about it, please help moderate it again so we can get back mrdrnose's trust on it.
 (Only canon content in articles please!)
 The comments will now be displayed below.
-If there's any above this one, this post will always be deleted and reposted at the top.
+If there's any above this one, this post will usually (hopefully always) be deleted and reposted at the top.
+(I'm getting there.)
 Bye!